 False-positive results can create undue psychologic stress and can lead to other tests that are invasive or expensive.
 False-negative results can give a false sense of security, even though a person has a cancer.
 For these reasons, there are only a small number of screening tests that are considered reliable enough for doctors to use routinely.

 In women, widely used screening tests are the Papanicolaou (Pap) test Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
-If women have symptoms related to the reproductive system (gynecologic... read more and tests for high-risk human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more (HPV) subtypes to detect cervical cancer and mammography Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
+If women have symptoms related to the reproductive system (gynecologic... read more and tests for high-risk human papillomavirus Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) can be sexually transmitted and causes changes in cells, which can lead to genital warts or to precancer or cancer of the cervix, vagina, vulva, anus, or throat.
+Different... read more (HPV) subtypes to detect cervical cancer and mammography Mammography Breast cancer occurs when cells in the breast become abnormal and divide uncontrollably.
 Breast cancer usually starts in the glands that produce milk (lobules) or the tubes (ducts) that carry... read more to detect breast cancer.
 Both screening tests have been successful in reducing the death rates from these cancers in certain age groups.

 In men, prostate-specific antigen (PSA) levels in the blood may be used to screen for prostate cancer Screening Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
 Symptoms, such as difficulty urinating, a need to... read more .
 PSA levels are often high in men with prostate cancer, but levels also are elevated in men with noncancerous (benign) enlargement of the prostate.
 As such, the main drawback to its use as a screening test is the large number of false-positive results, which generally lead to more invasive tests such as a prostate biopsy.
 And doctors are now realizing that not all prostate cancers found on biopsy will go on to cause problems.
 Whether the PSA test should be used routinely to screen for prostate cancer is unresolved, with varying recommendations from different groups.
 Men should discuss the PSA test with their doctor.